blajack/DeFi-Geek-NFT/english.md

 Occasionally has a chance to win a percentage of sales on Stargaze.
 These raffles are infrequent and separate from monthly giveaways.

 [[up](#list-of-roles)]

+# T-800
+The T-800 role is assigned to holders who own one NFT from each collection — [Defi Geeks](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens) and [Defi Geeks Survivors](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens.

+Key Features of the **T-800** role:
+- **Exception to giveaway participation rules:** Holders of this role can keep one NFT from each collection on a single account, allowing them to participate in multiple giveaways simultaneously.
+- **Exclusive T-800 giveaways :** Special giveaways are available only for **T-800** role holders.
+These giveaways are not held every month and depend on various circumstances, unlike the Main Giveaway, which occurs monthly.

 # Tia-master